 No previous market exists for the Notes and no assurances can be given that any market will develop with respect to the Notes.
 The Initial Purchasers are under no obligation to make a market in the Notes and to the extent that such market making is commenced, it may be discontinued at any time.
 There is no assurance that a secondary market will develop or, if it does develop, that it will provide Noteholders with liquidity of investment or that it will continue for any period of time.
 The Notes have not been and will not be registered under the Securities Act or any state or foreign securities law and transfers of the Notes are subject to substantial transfer restrictions.
 A Noteholder may not be able to liquidate its investment readily, and the Notes may not be readily accepted as collateral for loans.
 It is likely that if the Notes were to be deemed to be contracts of insurance, the ability of a Noteholder to offer, sell or transfer the Notes in a secondary market transaction or otherwise would be substantially impaired and, to the extent any such sale or transfer could be effected, the proceeds realized from such sale or transfer could be materially and adversely affected.
 In addition, liquidity may be limited if the Trust makes large allocations to a limited number of investors.
-With respect to any Notes denominated in British pounds sterling, the uncertainties and events related to the United Kingdom's withdrawal from the European Union could negatively affect the value and liquidity of such Notes.
 Investors should proceed on the assumption that they may have to hold the Notes until the end of their scheduled term.
 See "Purchase and Transfer Restrictions."